gitstart/git-slice-tools/README.md

 Env `GIT_SLICE_SLICE_IGNORES` is used for ignoring files in `pull` and `push` jobs, this configuration is defined in slice repo side.

 To allow upstream repos control this also, since version 1.2.0, `git-slice-tools` supports `.gitsliceignore` file, upstream repos now can put glob patterns in `.gitsliceignore` file to define which files should be ignored in `git-slice-tools` `pull` and `push` jobs.

+Please note these:

-Please note that `.gitsliceignore` file will be ignored in `push` job which means that only upstream repo can make changes on that file.
+- `.gitsliceignore` file will be ignored in `push` job which means that only upstream repo can make changes on that file.
+- `.gitsliceignore` supports the same patterns as `.gitignore` does

 Example of a `.gitsliceignore` file: